DELETE Certificates

 An endpoint is a URL that enables the API to gain access to resources on a server. returns 204 with no content upon success.
 IDs of any certificates that could not be deleted are returned in the response body.
 Delete operations will continue until the entire array of IDs has been processed.

-Whenever a certificate is deleted that is a part of a certificate renewal chain.
-The certificates on either end of the deleted cert(s) will have their certificate histories updated to show that either a certificate before or after the certificate was deleted in the renewal chain of that certificate.
+Whenever a certificate that is part of a certificate renewal chain is deleted, the certificates on either end of the deleted certificate will have their certificate histories updated.
+The update will reflect the deletion of the certificate in the renewal chain, showing either the certificate before or after the deleted certificate.

 Name | In | Description |